reactive/data-client/docs/rest/guides/auth.md

 If much of your `Resources` share a similar auth mechanism, you might try extending from a base class that defines such common customizations.

+## 401 Logout Handling

+In case a users authorization expires, the server will typically responsd to indicate as such.
+The standard way of doing this is with a 401.
+[LogoutManager](/docs/api/LogoutManager) can be used to easily trigger any de-authorization cleanup.